CHT2520-web-prog/intro-to-laravel/basic-CRUD-using-Laravel.md

 ### Adding some CSS

-Fin the public folder, inside this folder add a new folder and name is css.
+Find the public folder, inside this folder add a new folder and name it css.

 Create a new file style.css
 Save it in this css folder